 Finally, if you think there are discrepancies on your credit report, make sure you report them.
 Inaccuracies on your credit report could lower your score.
 You can dispute errors online, by phone or by mail with any of the three major credit bureaus:

-Rebuilding to your best credit score will not happen overnight.
-The amount of time it takes to increase your score depends on your score itself and the many things that affect it.
-Be patient, stay vigilant with acceptable credit practices and over time your credit will improve.
+Revamping your credit score will not happen overnight.
+The amount of time it takes to increase your score depends on your score itself, as well as the factors we’ve highlighted above that effect it.
+Be patient, stay vigilant with acceptable credit practices and over time, your credit will improve.